 The stars of the courtroom are often the attorneys and judge, but the most underrated person in the room may very well be the court reporter.
 This individual is responsible for documenting the court proceedings, and their records can prove crucial to resolving legal disputes and determining the outcome of appeals.
 While court reporters traditionally used stenotype machines to record judicial proceedings, new technology has made voice and electronic recording more prevalent.
 Between the importance of this information and the many methods of recording it, it's no surprise that education is paramount to success in this career.

 Students looking for an online program for court reporting could be interested in our list of schools directly below.
 This list of featured schools for court reporting was compiled using data, such as in-state tuition costs and graduation rate, accessed from the National Center for Education Statistics' Integrated Postsecondary Education Data System (IPEDS).
-More information about the selection criteria used to build this list is at the bottom of this page, but first: our list.

 Online colleges for court reporting are designed to educate students interested in doing this important work, but how do they do so?
 This section details the curriculum these schools may offer, as well as the career-relevant skills students might have learned by the time they complete their degrees.